Toll Free - U.S.& Canada: 1-800-791-9386 Hong Kong: 800-902-058 Australia: 1-800-779-835

 The picture source: www.sbar.com.cn

 This type of pork and mushroom dumpling originated in Beijing but extends to many provinces all over China.
-The Shaomai dumpling is usually pungently seasoned with anything from pork, shrimp, minced sheep meat, beef or mutton forming most of the filling.
+The Shaomai dumpling boasts a flavorful filling, often featuring pork, shrimp, minced sheep meat, beef, or mutton, seasoned to perfection.

 The vegetables added are usually onion, green onion, carrot, water chestnuts, and mushrooms, but varieties differ from province to province.
 Rice is also added and spices that resemble curry are a favorite for most regions with this type of pork and mushroom dumpling.